SoftengPoliTo/generate-ci/README.md

 ## Testing

-In ci-generate we use [insta] (https://insta.rs), a library of snapshots tests for Rust.
+We use [insta] (https://insta.rs), a library of snapshots tests for Rust.
-The first time the command
+To run tests, launch the following command:

 ``` sh
 cargo insta test